-Due to a lack of funding, a decision was made by the Company in fiscal 2013 to downsize and eventually close the Saskatoon laboratory facility which supported the Topical Interferon Alpha-2b drug development program and to focus any ongoing activities associated with this program to sourcing and qualifying alternative interferon alpha-2b raw material samples and finding suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs through to commercial launch.
-The Company has since ceased all activities related to Topical Interferon Alpha-2b, other than maintaining existing intellectual property associated with Topical Interferon Alpha-2b.
+Due to a lack of funding, a decision was made by the Company in fiscal 2013 to downsize and eventually close the Saskatoon laboratory which supported the Topical Interferon Alpha-2b drug development program and to focus any ongoing activities associated with this program to sourcing and qualifying alternative interferon alpha-2b raw material samples and finding suitable strategic partner(s) who would be willing to license or acquire the product and support the remaining development costs through to commercial launch.
+The Company has since ceased all activities related to Topical Interferon Alpha-2b, other than maintaining existing intellectual property associated with Topical Interferon Alpha-2b and entertaining discussions with potential interested parties to license or acquire the technology.